Budgeting for healthcare in retirement

 The good news is that with planning, covering healthcare costs—as daunting as they may seem—is doable.
 We can help you work those costs into your retirement budget so you’re ready to enjoy life.

-A healthy 65-year-old couple can expect to spend $363,946 (in today’s dollars) on healthcare premiums throughout retirement.1
+A healthy 65-year-old couple may spend $662,156 (in today’s dollars) on healthcare related costs throughout retirement.1

 Breaking down Medicare

 Medicare is a medical insurance program offered by the federal government for those 65 years and older or those who are disabled.
 It’s made up of four different plans (called Parts), plus an extra coverage option called Medigap.
 Check out the chart below to see what each Part covers, the cost, and how they work together to help you manage expenses.2 (You can enroll in different Medicare Parts at the same time, depending on your needs.)

 The bottom line: Medicare Parts A and B generally provide the lowest upfront costs.
 But they can also create the most coverage gaps.
 Medicare Parts A, B, D and Medigap together have the highest upfront costs.
 But they provide the fullest coverage with the least number of gaps.

 So … what’s Medicare going to cost out of pocket?

 Okay, now you have an idea of what Medicare pays for.
 Let’s talk about what it won’t cover: copays and insurance deductibles, and vision, dental and long-term care.
 To make sure both your Medicare premiums and noncovered costs are covered, estimate how much you’ll need to pay in retirement for premiums, medicals services, deductibles and copays, prescription drugs, medical supplies and miscellaneous health expenses.

 If you’re still working:

 - A health savings account may be an option.
 Check with your employer.

 - Check into possible coverage through your employer or individually.